-First, you need to define your goals for using a CRM and prioritize them.
-This will help you understand what CRM features you require and see if functionality that exists in ready-made CRMs caters to your needs.
-Typically, off-the-shelf solutions focus on covering the needs of a wide audience and may not be robust enough.
-But if you don’t have any specific business requirements, buying a CRM will most likely be the best choice for you.
+First, you need to define and prioritize your goals for using a CRM.
+This will help you understand what CRM features you require and see if functionality exists that can meet them in ready-made CRMs.
+Typically, off-the-shelf solutions focus on covering the needs of a wide audience and may not be robust enough for your requirements.
+But if you don’t have any unique business requirements, buying a CRM will most likely be the best choice for you.

 Conclusion: Don’t build a CRM from scratch if you need functionality that already exists in an off-the-shelf system.
-In case you require to solve particular problems and don’t want to adapt your business processes to the standardized software, go with custom development.
+If you need to solve particular problems and don’t want to adapt your business processes to standardized software, go with custom development.

 User roles and access levels

 A ready-made solution isn’t always cheap.
-Though you don’t pay too much to start working with it, you keep paying to use it.
-That’s why you may eventually find yourself paying more than you would if you built from scratch.
+Though you won’t pay too much to start working with it, you’ll keep paying to use it.
+That’s why you may eventually find yourself paying more than you would if you built a system from scratch.

-Let’s talk examples.
-Realty Commander ― a web-based real estate management platform ― charges $65 per month for a two-user account.
-But you’ll have to pay for every additional user somewhere between 15-24 dollars.
+Let’s talk numbers.
+Realty Commander, a web-based real estate management platform, charges $65 per month for a two-user account.
+But you’ll have to pay somewhere between $15 and $24 per month for every additional user.
 TopProducer’s monthly pricing is $40 for the starter package, $70 for the professional package, and $80 for the advanced package.
-With Pipedrive, you have four different plans paid annually:
+With Pipedrive, you can choose from four different plans, paid annually:

-Say you’ve decided to go with the TopProducer CRM with the professional plan.
-If you have 10 employees using the CRM, that would cost you around $700 monthly which sounds okay.
-But if you have 40 employees using it, you’d spend nearly $2,800 every month.
+Say you’ve decided to go with the professional plan of TopProducer CRM.
+If you have 10 employees using it, TopProducer will cost you around $700 a month, which sounds okay.
+But if you have 40 employees using it, you’ll spend nearly $2,800 every month.

 Conclusion: With off-the-shelf CRMs, you usually pay per user.
-This means that the more employees you’ll have using the CRM, the more you’ll pay.
-Therefore, we suggest you consider custom CRM development if you require a lot of employees and departments to use it.
-Custom development will cost you but it’s a one-time investment of this size.
-You’ll have some expenses in the future, but only when you decide to make some changes or implement new functionality.
+This means that the more employees are using the CRM, the more you’ll pay.
+Therefore, we suggest you considercustom CRM developmentif you have a lot of employees and departments.
+Custom development will cost you, but you'll only need to pay a large sum once to get the system up and running, after which you'll simply pay for regular maintenance and support.
+You’ll have some expenses in the future, but only when you decide to make changes or implement new functionality.